Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Not so fast.

 The kickoff meeting might sound like a casual affair, but it’s not.
-The best ones have tight agendas and tighter time limits.
+The best project kickoff agenda is tight, with a tight time limit.
 Marching into one without preparation or practice can lead to seriously unfavorable results.

 One solution is to run an internal kickoff meeting before the real one.
 This is where you educate your team about the client, the problem, and your solution for it.
 The goal is to bring everyone on the same page without running a bunch of one-on-one meetings.

 An added benefit is that it gets inexperienced team members acquainted with the kickoff meeting process.
-Instead of walking in cold, they’ll have an idea of walk to expect in the actual meeting.
+Instead of walking in cold, they’ll have an idea of what to expect in the actual meeting.

 Here are a few tips to follow for running internal kickoff meetings: